nick-aschenbach/nick-aschenbach.github.io/source/_posts/2015-10-15-reverse-engineering-web-apis-using-mobile-apps.markdown

 date: 2015-10-15 21:09:30 -0700
 comments: true
 categories: utilities learning web-api
+description: How to reverse engineering a web API using a packet sniffer on an android phone
+keywords: tutorial android weather gem learning
 ---

 Recently I have been having fun using a packet sniffer running on my Android phone to explore non-public APIs.
 I will